 Hi friend!
 I hope you’ve been having a lovely week so far.
 It feels like fall is truly in the air here in Saskatoon and with that coolness comes the desire for nourishing, warm, and grounding foods.
-The other day my roommate made some pakoras and they looked and smelled delicious, but since I’m participating in my Reset Yourself Nutrition Challenge chickpeas are off the table for me.
+The other day my roommate made some pakoras and they looked and smelled delicious, but since I’m participating in my Love Your Healthy Self Nutrition Program chickpeas are off the table for me (not everyone needs to eliminate them; I just find they make me rather… gassy).
 Rather than accept defeat, I decided to make my own pakoras using a blend of coconut and tapioca starch.
 I think they were rather successful too, if I do say so myself!

 The Indian-inspired spice blend is designed to warm us up from the inside out and the eggs not only bind the pakoras together, but also provide a punch of complete protein and healthy fats.

-These bad boys are delicious as a side dish, dipped in various types of curry, or dipped in this Avocado Green Onion Dressing to create a deliciously complete meal of its own.
+These bad boys are delicious as a side dish, dipped in various types of curry, or dipped in this Avocado Green Onion Dressing or Tahini Yogurt Dipping Sauce to create a deliciously complete meal of its own.